T20X/notes/C++Expressions.md

 Formal Definition: A glvalue is an expression whose evaluation determines the identity of an object or function.

 Informal Definition: A glvalue is an actual object in your program, constructed with a constructor call if its type is not trivially constructible.
 (The constructor doesn’t have to have returned yet.)
 The specification says a glvalue’s “evaluation determines the identity of an object, bit field, or function.”
 This means you can generally take a glvalue’s address (except bitfields).
 You can also assign to a non-const glvalue unless it is a function or a user-defined class with a deleted or inaccessible operator=.

+"informal" definition : lvalue - is an expression which refers to an object

 ## prvalue